Find me at...

 Congratulations.

-6. Daniel Glazman Says:
+6. Daniel Glazman Avatar

 Nicole, access to the video is _extremely_ difficult ; I tried from three different sites with 12Megabits++ bandwidth and the stream is cut all the time with a video player that does not let easily stop, buffer and play.
 Could you please post that video or a more reliable site ?
 Thanks!